 - 5-8 minutes of cool down and stretching

-Structurally it’s already looking good as it has a bit of everything and it devotes time to warming up and cooling down which is essential for avoiding injury.
+Structurally it’s already looking good as it has a bit of everything.
+It also devotes time to warming up and cooling down which is essential for avoiding injury.

 What exactly does the cardio section consist of?

-Aerobics combines different steps to create rhythmic aerobic routines which work the entire body.
-There is a gradual build in intensity during the class, and an aerobic peak is reached, before coming back down again in preparation for the toning section and cool down.
-The steps are taught, broken down, repeated several times, then added together to create an exercise sequence.
+Aerobics combines movements to create rhythmic aerobic routines.
+It works the entire body!
+There is a gradual build in intensity, and an aerobic peak is reached, before coming back down again in preparation for the toning section and cool down.
+The steps are taught, broken down and repeated several times.
+They are then added together to create an exercise sequence.
 It’s similar to that of a dance routine!

 Apart from improving cardiovascular efficiency, muscular strength and flexibility, this form of exercise has several excellent benefits to boost your energy, ability and mood…

 Let’s start with Coordination.
-Learning new combinations at a moderate pace not only gives our body a thorough workout but our brain too – helping motor and movement coordination.
-Aerobics is full of familiar movements, but putting them all together in a sequence adds that extra layer of challenge.
-Not to mention the various adaptations of each movement that can be introduced – just to keep us on our toes!
+Learning new combinations at a moderate pace not only gives our body a thorough workout but our brain too.
+It helps our motor and movement coordination.
+Aerobics is full of familiar movements, but putting them all together adds that extra layer of challenge.
+There are also various adaptations of each movement that can be introduced – just to keep us on our toes!

 Then there’s balance, another important component of fitness.
-The change of space, feet, arms and direction all at the same time will make your body work much harder.
-To top it off, it’s a non-stop class, so it also forces you to react faster to the changes in movement.
+The change of space, feet, arms and direction all at the same time makes your body work hard.
+To top it off, it’s a non-stop class, so it also forces you to react faster to the changes.
 As a consequence, our core is engaged for much of the class as it enables us to move more efficiently and with more control.